gmartins-dev/food-delivery/README.md

 1. **CORS Issues**: The API may not allow direct browser requests due to CORS restrictions.
 For a production application, you might need to set up a proxy server.

 2. **Rate Limiting**: The API implements rate limiting.
 The application handles 429 responses with exponential backoff.

-3. **Mock Mode**: For development and testing, the application includes a mock data mode that can be toggled in the `src/lib/api.ts` file.

 ## Future Improvements